bpmedia-dev/Spa-App/README.md

 This entire app is made using Jetpack Compose.
 The whole idea was to get a bit more familiar with it by building a new app.

 ## Architecture Pattern
-Using MVVM because that is the standard.
-There is also use of Hilt (if I did things right).
+Using MVVM because that is the standard. ~There is also use of Hilt (if I did things right).~

+## Other Notes
+This use of Hilt isn't completely right.
+It works for this example but not what I suggest one use long term.

 ## Nice to haves
 - appts in order with today on top